Eitz/lexical-parser/README.md

 ## About

-Reads and "tokenizes" an input string given a set of string or regex patterns.
+Reads and tokenizes an input string given a set of string or regex patterns.

 ### Purpose

-With this module you are able to make the string "int a = 5" become this:
+With this module you are able to parse a string like "int a = 5" into this:
 ```js
 Token { name: 'int', lexeme: 'int', position: 0 }
 Token { name: 'id', lexeme: 'a', position: 4 }